All the Theories on Who Wrote the Anonymous Anti-Trump Op-Ed

 The phrase “The sleeper cells have awoken” circulated on text messages among aides and outside allies.

-Here’s a look at the theories that have emerged so far: a few are somewhat plausible, while others may ascribe too much cunning to the gang that couldn’t lower a flag to half-staff without controversy.
+Here’s a look at the theories that have emerged so far: A few are somewhat plausible, while others may ascribe too much cunning to the gang that couldn’t lower a flag to half-staff without controversy.

-The author is a figment of the Times’s imagination … or an urgent threat to national security.
+The author is a figment of the Times’ imagination … or an urgent threat to national security.

-After denouncing the piece to reporters as a “gutless editorial” (which isn’t inaccurate), President Trump offered up his theory on Twitter: the New York Times fabricated an entire op-ed, or the paper is harboring the identity of a traitor.
+After denouncing the piece to reporters as a “gutless editorial” (which isn’t inaccurate), President Trump offered up his theory on Twitter: The New York Times fabricated an entire op-ed, or the paper is harboring the identity of a traitor.
 Either way, we should definitely blame the New York Times!

 If Trump is right (fact check: he isn’t) the paper’s opinion editors have done a good job of fooling their colleagues.